 If enjoying an area’s extraordinary restaurants is an important part of your vacation plans, you may want to check out this list and plan your visit to coincide with a specific area’s “restaurant week” celebration instead of a food festival — they often offer some great deals!
 With a quick perusal of the list, it looks like Sacramento, San Diego and the Inland Empire have restaurant week events on their fall calendar of events.

-September is “California Wine Month” (2016 is the 12th year of the formal celebration), and many of the state’s wineries — which likely numbers near 4,000 by now — host fun events to celebrate, some of which are listed on the Wine Institute’s California wine-focused website here.
+September is “California Wine Month” (2019 is the 15th year of the formal celebration), and many of the state’s wineries — which number just over 4,501 now — host fun events to celebrate, some of which are listed on the Wine Institute’s California wine-focused website here.

 Below you will find a sampling of some other fun fall events in California.
 If you’re interested in California current events for a different season, please see the “Related Posts” links at the bottom of this article.